dongxuemin666/RNA-combine/README.md

 Explore differential gene co-expression patterns in different conditions, mainly utilizing SSN(Xiaoping Liu et al. Nucleic Acids Research, 2016).
 For input, normal_gene_matrix is used to build background network, case_gene_matrix was added to background network to form perturbation network. csv format is needed.
 Then the differential gene relations(differential edges) were calculated between normal samples and case samples.
-For outputs, the coefficients of differential edges are given, including Pearson corelation deviation betwwen normal samples and case samples, p-value for differential edges.
+For outputs, the coefficients of differential edges are given, including Pearson correlation deviation between normal samples and case samples, p-value for differential edges.
 To use it, first, you need to edit the configuration file "conf_ssn.txt".
 Second you simply run "SSN.sh"
 ```Bash